makersahil/Roadax_Backend/README.md

 ## Notes

 - Long computations: production deployments should consider a background job or queue for heavy designs.
-The synchronous bridge is great for development, short analyses, or fast-mode runs.
+The synchronous bridge is great for development and short analyses.
 - JSON safety: the bridge sanitizes `NaN`, `Infinity`, and non-serializable types into JSON-safe values.
+Python prints/logs are routed to stderr to keep stdout strict JSON.
+- Pandas optionality: where applicable (e.g., design), results can be returned as plain dict-shaped tables if pandas isn’t available; installing pandas restores full DataFrame-shaped JSON.

 ---